odinthenerd/parameter2/README.md

 ```

 In our opinion Boost.parameter is slightly too premissive when it comes to convertability, parameter2 follows the following strict rules:
  - all positional arguements must be alligned left of one or zero named arguements.
-If a named arguement is provided all arguements to its right must be named or uniquly convertable.
+If a named arguement is provided all arguements to its right must be named or uniquly convertible.
- - deduced parameters are only allowed if they are convertable to exactly one candidate.
+ - deduced parameters are only allowed if they are convertible to exactly one candidate.

 ## goals:
  - at least 10x faster compile time